-- 01. Electric Utility.
+01. Electric Utility.
 Electric utility or utility means an "electrical corporation" as defined by statute in Chapter 1, Title 61, Idaho Code, and orders of the Idaho Public Utilities Commission and decisions of the Supreme Court of Idaho construing those statutes.
-(7-1-93) - O2.
+(7-1-21)T 02.
 Tenant -- Mobile Home Park.
-A tenant of a mobile home park is a person defined as a tenant and not a transient by the Mobile Home Park Tenant Act, Section 55-2001 et seq., Idaho Code, and in particular by Section 55-2003(4) and 55-2003(5), Idaho Code.
-(7-1-93) - O3.
+A tenant of a mobile home park is a person defined as a resident and not a transient by the Manufactured Home Residency Act, Section 55-2001 et seq., Idaho Code, and in particular by Section 55-2003(164) and 55-2003(195), Idaho Code.
+(7-1-21)T 03.
 Tenant -- Multi-Unit Residential or Commercial Building.
 A tenant of a multi-unit residential building is a person who is not a transient and who intends to reside in or be a commercial tenant in one (1) of the building's units for a period not less than one (1) month.
-(7-1-93)

-MASTER-METERING RULES FOR ELECTRIC UTILITIES

-101. MASTER-METERING AND INDIVIDUAL METERING IN MOBILE HOME PARKS (RULE 101).
+(7-1-21)T 04.
+Master-Metering.
+Provision of service to multiple tenants through one meter, which measures the aggregate usage of all tenants.
+Typically, the utility bills the property owner or landlord based on measurement by the master meter.
+(7-1-21)T 006. -- 099.
+(RESERVED) MASTER-METERING RULES FOR ELECTRIC UTILITIES Rules 100 through 199 100.
+MASTER-METERING AND INDIVIDUAL METERING IN MOBILE HOME PARKS (RULE 100).